status-im/status-web/apps/website/docs/messaging-and-web3-browser/index.md

 ---
+title: Messaging and Web3 browser
 ---

-# Messaging and Web3 browser

 Send messages and files, create group chats or explore decentralized apps with the Status Web3 browser.